Noise emissions are often undesirable by-products of many activities, regardless of their level of industrialization.

 The noise diminution of these equipments necessitated the construction of metallic soundproof buildings, based on modular soundproofing pannels, integrating particular functionalities in terms of dismountability of the partitions for the maintenance and in terms of ventilation (with silencers), the structural dimensioning having integrated the site constraints (seismic and meteorological risks).

-The design has, as often, required the consideration of limited spaces for the installation of soundproofing equipment implemented on a 3D model of the plant before anything else.
+The design has, as often, required the consideration of limited spaces for the installation of industrial soundproofing equipment implemented on a 3D model of the plant before anything else.